EmeraldSlash/SessionLocker/README.md

 At the moment, this library provides:
 - DataStore session locking, including session reuse capabilities
 - Save data migration & patching facilities
-- Safe Developer Product processing, product credit, and product purchase history
+- Safe Developer Product processing, credit, and purchase history

 Future plans:
 - Add support for remote changes (operations that can be remotely applied to locked `DataStore` keys by other game servers)